kudashevs/laravel-share-buttons/README.md

 ### Font Awesome and default styles

-To enable Font Awesome icons, use the code sample below in your template.
-For further information on how to use Font Awesome, please read the [introduction](https://fontawesome.com/docs/web/setup/get-started).
+To enable Font Awesome icons, you can load it from a CDN.
+For more information on how to use Font Awesome, please read the [introduction](https://fontawesome.com/docs/web/setup/get-started).
 ```html
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css">
 ```

-To enable the default styles, you should [publish](#publish) the assets tagged as `css` (the command will create a `resources/css/share-buttons.css` file).
-After publishing, you can copy this file to your `public/css` folder and use it directly by applying the code sample below.
-Or you can integrate the css file into your assets compilation flow.
+To enable the default styles, [publish](#publish) the `css` asset (the command will create a `resources/css/share-buttons.css` file).
+After publishing, you can copy the file to the `public/css` folder and use it directly.
+Or you can integrate the css file into your assets building process.
 ```html
 <link rel="stylesheet" href="{{ asset('css/share-buttons.css') }}">
 ```

 ### JavaScript

-To enable interaction on social media buttons with JavaScript, you should [publish](#publish) the assets tagged as `vanilla` (the command will create a `resources/js/share-buttons.js` file).
+To enable interaction on social media buttons with JavaScript, [publish](#publish) the `vanilla` asset (the command will create a `resources/js/share-buttons.js` file).
-After publishing, you can copy this file to your `public/js` folder and use it directly by applying the code sample below.
-Or you can integrate this file into your assets compilation flow.
+After publishing, you can copy the file to the `public/js` folder and use it directly.
+Or you can integrate this file into your assets building process.
 ```html
 <script src="{{ asset('js/share-buttons.js') }}"></script>
 ```

 ### jQuery

-To enable interaction on social media buttons with jQuery, you should [publish](#publish) the assets tagged as `jquery` (the command will create a `resources/js/share-buttons.jquery.js` file).
+To enable interaction on social media buttons with jQuery, [publish](#publish) the `jquery` asset (the command will create a `resources/js/share-buttons.jquery.js` file).
-After publishing, you can copy this file to your `public/js` folder and use it directly by applying the code sample below.
-Or you can integrate this file into your assets compilation flow.
+After publishing, you can copy the file to the `public/js` folder and use it directly.
+Or you can integrate this file into your assets building process.
 ```html
 <script src="https://code.jquery.com/jquery-3.5.1.slim.min.js" integrity="sha256-4+XzXVhsDmqanXGHaHvgh1gMQKX40OUvDEBTu8JcmNs=" crossorigin="anonymous"></script>
 <script src="{{ asset('js/share-buttons.jquery.js') }}"></script>